-- What are you drawing for the beginning, middle or ending? - What did the text tell you about how the girl in the story understands her feelings and thoughts when she experiences different things in her life? - What can we learn from her? - What was the girl doing in the story?"
+- What are you drawing for the beginning, middle or ending? - What did the text tell you about how Musa understands his feelings and thoughts when he experiences different things in his life? - What can we learn from her? - What is Musa doing in the story?

-Provide support to students as needed and allow students to dictate responses to the teacher (write student words below each of their drawings for the story).
+Provide support to students as needed and allow students to dictate responses to the teacher (write student words below each of their drawings for the story)